2022 FIFA World Cup: Round of 16

-The round of 16 was played from 3 to 7 December, which for the first time ever included teams from all five continents.
+The round of 16 was played from 3 to 7 December, which for the first time ever included teams from the Americas and four other continents.
 Group A winners Netherlands scored goals through Memphis Depay, Daley Blind, and Denzel Dumfries as they defeated the United States 3–1, with Haji Wright scoring for the United States.
 Messi scored his third of the tournament alongside Julián Álvarez to give Argentina a two-goal lead over Australia, and despite an Enzo Fernández own goal from a Craig Goodwin shot, Argentina won 2–1.
 Olivier Giroud's goal and Mbappé's brace enabled France to have a 3–1 victory over Poland, with Robert Lewandowski scoring the lone goal for Poland from a penalty.
 England beat Senegal 3–0, with goals coming from Jordan Henderson, Harry Kane, and Bukayo Saka.
 Daizen Maeda scored for Japan against Croatia in the first half before a leveller from Ivan Perišić in the second.
 Neither team could find the winner, with Croatia defeating Japan 3–1 in a penalty shoot-out.
 Vinícius Júnior, Neymar, Richarlison, and Lucas Paquetá all scored for Brazil, but a volley from South Korean Paik Seung-ho reduced the deficit to 4–1.
-The match between Morocco and Spain finished as a goalless draw after 90 minutes, sending the match to extra time.
-Neither team could score a goal in extra time; Morocco won the match 3–0 on penalties.
+Pablo Sarabia had the best chance for Spain to break the deadlock against Morocco in stoppage time after two goalless hours, but he hit the goalie's right-hand post after a shot from the left; Morocco won the match 3–0 on penalties.
 A hat-trick by Gonçalo Ramos led Portugal to defeat Switzerland 6–1, with goals from Portugal's Pepe, Raphaël Guerreiro, and Rafael Leão and from Switzerland's Manuel Akanji.